Yufengs/nginx_modules/README.md

   2. Splitting input traffic by some rules in a certain percentage.
 - ngx_upstream_chash_module is a load balance algorithm module that allowed user to proxy http flows to a specified upstream server by a self defined rule.
 - ngx_http_dyloc_module is used to create or remove location dynamically without any reload.
+- ngx_http_mp4_module is modified from origin mp4 module.
+I also add a filter for limit rate based on MP4 timeline.

 Their modules are very perfectly resolved their own job, but unfortunately, they can not work together.